 “Well, we might as well have a bit of fun with this little venture—a friendly wager if you will.”

 He eyed his cousin with some circumspection.
 “You expect me to make sport of all of this.
 Why am I not surprised?”

 “I have come all this way to witness you take part in this scheme.
 I feel I ought to have some stake in its outcome.”

 “You might leave Pemberley and return to town,” Darcy suggested.
 “No doubt there is more than one young lady in want of your amiable companionship.”

 “And miss out on the excitement of seeing you juggle the affections of both Anne and this other young woman.
 Pray remind me; what is her name again?”

 “Miss Bennet,” Darcy replied.
 “Her name is Miss Jane Bennet.”

 “Indeed.
-And unless I am mistaken, your friend Charles Bingley and his family are to be guests as well, which means there will be a third young woman vying for your attentions.
+And unless I am mistaken, your friend Charles Bingley and his family are to be guests as well, which means there will be a third young woman vying for your attention.
 I wager you one hundred pounds you do not escape this summer a single man whose heart remains unclaimed.”

 “Do not be absurd.
 Besides, if my memory serves me correctly, you owe me in excess of one hundred pounds.”